Build Manager Instructions

-The Fermilab CSAID directorate develops various software packages that are shared by multiple experiments, and built and distributed using the Spack package manager.
+The Fermilab SCD division develops various software packages that are shared by multiple experiments, and built and distributed using the Spack package manager.
 These packages are used to build experiment software stacks.
-To allow a single reference build of those software packages to work for our various experiment customers, we request they follow the following procedures when building and distributing their software.
+To allow a single reference build of those software packages to work for the many experiments we support, we ask experiment’s build managers to follow the procedures below when building and distributing their software.

 This document will discuss the files that the experiment needs to maintain to facilitate these shared Spack builds as well as experiment software releases, as well as how to distribute the packages thus built to CVMFS.
 For purposes of illustration, this document will refer to the Hypothetical Experiment hypot: filenames, etc. using the string hypot would, for any particular experiment, use their own experiment name in place of hypot.